tomoconnor/blog.devopstom.com/hugoblog/content/posts/introducing-s-corp/index.md

 ### 💬 Dynamic Testimonials from a No-Code Flow
 In Comnoco, I created a data store (actually a single variable containing JSON) with:
 * 150 startup names
 * 150 fake people
 * 150 hilarious job titles
 * 60+ Go-style text/template testimonial patterns

 Then I created a logic flow called GetTestimonials that:
 1. Picks 5 templates at random
 2. Fills in the variables
 3. Returns them in JSON

 No servers.
 No Postgres.
-Just a weirdly delightful API I can call from the frontend.
+Just a weirdly delightful API I can call from the React frontend.

 ### 🧾 Certificate Generation That Feels Too Easy
 Here’s where Comnoco **really** shined.